-Shopify's Plummet - Investors Opportunity
+Shopify's Plummet - Investors' Opportunity

 Last week, after the end of the quarter, Shopify preannounced its results, to the extent of commenting that it anticipated that the momentum seen at the start of 2020 had been adequate to insure that the company would achieve results for its 1st quarter either within or ahead the range of expectations that the company provided when it released Q4 earnings on February 12th.

-One of the hall marks of the panic of 2020 is its lack of discrimination or perhaps better said, the unwillingness of investors to “look through” the current period and try to assess the likely outlook of different companies with the return to normalcy.
+One of the hall marks of the panic of 2020 is its lack of discrimination or perhaps better said, the unwillingness of investors to "look through" the current period and try to assess the likely outlook of different companies with the return to normalcy.
 To a certain extent, it is as though a scythe had been set to level just about all stock valuations.
-And almost all news from companies, has been considered bad news, and that included the press release from Shopify last week in which it reaffirmed guidance for Q1 operations and withdrew full year guidance.
+And almost all news from companies has been considered bad news, and that included the press release from Shopify last week in which it reaffirmed guidance for Q1 operations and withdrew full year guidance.
 That announcement, which could hardly have been unanticipated by any observer of SHOP or the state of the economy, hit the shares hard when it was made with a drop of 10% on Thursday, April 2nd.
-I am not too sure what the company might have said, that would have had a more positive impact.
+I am not too sure what the company might have said that would have had a more positive impact.
 With that pullback in mind, I have decided to revisit the case for buying or avoiding Shopify shares.
 To cut to the chase here - the shares will still not screen the way most people look at EV/S ratios and free cash flow margins.
-It is still expensive in looking at “consensus” numbers.
+It is still expensive in looking at "consensus" numbers.
 No doubt, as well, the consensus will be dropping.

 One of the more puzzling aspects of this period is the inability of some analysts to evaluate what they hear and what they see.
 Recently, Raymond James pulled its purchase recommendation on SHOP shares because of the impact of the economy on demand trends.
 Really!
 Given that management pulled its guidance last week because of the uncertainties in the economy, I wonder just what kind of value add RJ is offering by talking about its street low estimates.
 Most reasonable analysts would not try to recalibrate expectations when the company itself cannot do so.
 Should analysts and investors evaluate companies on their performance during this period which probably is likely to come to an end in a few weeks.
 I personally find such analysis bizarre or something worse.
 Analysis like to be instrumental in creating transactions - that is how most of them are paid, after all - but they ought to be instrumental in creating potentially money making investment scenarios.

-I do expect that the current Q2 and Q3 consensus estimates which continue to show growth of 30% will need revision-but by how much I do not know.
+I do expect that the current Q2 and Q3 consensus estimates which continue to show growth of 30% will need revision - but by how much I do not know.
 And even less clear for anyone thinking about such things is the potential cadence of a recovery.
-And if you aren’t forward looking, I wonder what good you are for your clients.
+And if you aren't forward looking, I wonder what good you are for your clients.

 Again, I find it impossible to quantify something quite so indeterminate as the cadence of a recovery.
 SHOP shares were presumably punished once for withdrawing guidance - I find it to be exceptionally off putting for an analyst to base his recommendation on something that was press - released a week earlier and for him to pretend to know something he cannot.
-Did the man think that the guidance withdrawal was to be taken as anything other than an acknowledgement that today’s business climate would lead to lower operating results.
+Did the man think that the guidance withdrawal was to be taken as anything other than an acknowledgement that today's business climate would lead to lower operating results?

 But valuation, particularly for a company with the attributes of Shopify, has components in evaluating the shares that go quite a ways beyond taking consensus numbers and laying them into some DPV formula.
 The inability, or lack of desire to try that exercise, on the part of many commentators has left them without a way to evaluate the likely future progress of the shares which have a rather mixed pattern of ratings for such a premier high-growth name.
 The purpose of this article is to attempt to make the case beyond standard quantitative measures as to why some investors will find Shopify an attractive investment at its currently reduced valuation.